-|A loyal friend||Time for playing, training, keeping them oocupied
+- Cats need time for playing, training, keeping them oocupied

-|Love playing||Getting used to dead "presents" (outdoor cats)
+- You have to getting used to dead "presents" (outdoor cats)

+Even if cats can’t be trained as much as dogs, you can still teach them a few things.
+Cats are often happy to have a task other than playing and dozing on the windowsill.
+They can learn “sit”, “paw”, “beg”, “fetch” and “turn around”.
 But you need to be a lot more patient to wait for the cat to pick up the trick.
 Treats help a lot, of course.
 It’s important not to punish or overwhelm a cat during training.
 Of course, some cats just don’t want to learn tricks.
 And this should be respected.

 Things That Will Win Your Parents Over!

 - 1. A pet cat would help you forget the stress and worries of everyday life

 - 2. Children learn about responsibility

 - 3. Cats don’t need walking

 - Your whole family must agree with the decision.